Miya George: Career

-She started her career by playing supporting roles in the television serials Alphonsamma and Kunjali Marakkar.
+George started her career by playing supporting roles in the television serials Alphonsamma and Kunjali Marakkar.
 She wain the films Doctor Love and Ee Adutha Kaalathu.
 She rose to fame when she was chosen the Kerala Miss Fitness 2012 in a beauty pageant.
 She made her debut as a heroine through the film Ettekaal Second but the project got a commercial release in the year 2014.
 Actress Urmila Unni who played Miya's mother in this film suggested her to director Shajoon Kariyal who cast her to play the lead role in his 2012 comedy film Chettayees.
 She played the wife of the character played by Biju Menon which won her critical acclaim.
 Miya was then seen in the Mohanlal-starrer Red Wine in which she played the lead opposite Asif Ali.
 She played the role of an investigative journalist in Jeethu Joseph's Memories which turned out to be a major hit of the year 2013.
 The same year she appeared as a Christian nun thrown out of the church inVishudhan.
 In 2014, she appeared in veteran director Joshiy's Salaam Kashmier in which she played the lead role alongside Jayaram and Suresh Gopi and B. Unnikrishnan's Mr. Fraud in which she paired with Mohanlal.
 She also appeared in Lal Jr.'s psychological thriller Hi I'm Tony in which she paired opposite Asif Ali for the second time, George Varghese's 6B Paradise, and K. N. Sasidharan's Nayana which had her playing the mother of a young girl.
 She made her debut in Tamil with Jeeva Shankar's Amara Kaaviyam in which she played a character called Karthika.
 In 2015 she had done 32aam Adhyayam 23aam Vaakyam.